To The Point: The Pre-Trib Rapture

 God will not delude his own people or accuse them of hating truth and loving wickedness.
 Neither will true Christians accept any other seal than that of the Holy Spirit, “the deposit guaranteeing our inheritance” (2 Cor.
 1:22).

 The continual slander against the pre-trib view is based upon failure to understand it or blind acceptance of lies from its enemies.
 We do NOT smugly watch the world decay, nor do we ignore the terrible persecution of Christians now or in history, nor do we wish for the suffering of the lost.
 Neither are we unprepared for suffering, as this was promised by Jesus to all his followers.

 The truth is that we are highly motivated to spread the Gospel so others too can “escape all these things” as Jesus said.
 What things?
 Not the typical wrath of Satan and man, but the wrath of God to come.

 Who will really be unprepared?
 Is it not the ones who disbelieve in the pre-trib Rapture?
 The Beast/AC cannot duplicate all the requirements of Jesus coming for his Body:

 - the living in Christ are instantly made immortal

-- the whole Bride of Christ is taken into heaven (note that we do NOT have to board a ship)
+- the whole Body of Christ is taken into heaven (note that we do NOT have to board a ship)